-All student organizations have access to a revenue account once funds are deposited with Org Help Finance.
-All monies, including fundraising revenue, must be deposited into this account.
-Donations to the organization are also deposited into an organization's revenue account once received from GW's Office of Development and Alumni Relations.
+All student organizations have access to a revenue account once funds are deposited with Org Help Finance or through the credit card payment portal at https://my.gwu.edu/mod/cse/.
+All monies, except fundraising revenue, must be deposited into this account.
+Charitable donations to the organization should be made via giving.gwu.edu and are also deposited quarterly into an organization's revenue account once received from GW's Office of Development and Alumni Relations.
 Revenue account balances roll over from year to year.